tensorflow/mlir/README.md

 ```
 $ git remote set-url origin git@github.com:llvm/llvm-project.git
 $ git fetch origin
-$ git rebase origin/master -i
+$ git rebase origin/main -i
 ```

-Cherry-picking commits should also work, if you checkout the master branch from the monorepo you can `git cherry-pick <sha1>` from your (rewritten) branches.
+Cherry-picking commits should also work, if you checkout the main branch from the monorepo you can `git cherry-pick <sha1>` from your (rewritten) branches.

 You can also export patches with `git format-patch <range>` and re-apply it on